erdos2n/erdos2n/README.md

 ## About Me
 ------
 - 🔭 Current Projects
-	- Using Dash to make an Open Source Machine Learning Platform
-	- Building a Dashboard to make a PyTorch NN
+	- Building Airflow DAGs and Airflow Features
+	- Redshift and RDS Clients
-- 🌱 I’m currently learning how to create dynamic callbacks in Dash
+- 🌱 I'm currently creating custom Operators and Hooks in Airflow
-- 💬 Ask me anything about Python/Machine Learning
+- 💬 Ask me anything about Python, Airflow, Data Engineering and Machine Learning
-- 📫 How to reach me: rafacarrasco07@gmail.com
 - ⚡ Fun facts:
 	- I used to be a DJ 🎧
 	- I am a first generation college graduate and master's degree holder